Embedding-Driven Data Distillation for 360-Degree IQA With Residual-Aware Refinement: Introduction

+This work identifies and addresses a fundamental bottleneck in data-driven 360-IQA: \textbf{the lack of intelligent, post-sampling selection}.
+While existing research meticulously decides \textit{"where"} to sample from, it largely neglects the crucial step of determining \textit{"which"} of the sampled patches are most informative for the quality prediction task.
+Consequently, models are trained on large, redundant datasets where a significant portion of the data may contribute little to learning.
+This problem of sample redundancy and noise is well-recognized in general machine learning, where instance selection techniques are used to curate compact, high-quality training sets~\cite{garcia2015data, kuncheva2019instance}.
+However, their application to perceptual IQA, particularly in the 360-degree domain, remains largely unexplored.

+To bridge this gap, we introduce a novel and agnostic patch selection framework not designed as a new quality metric, but as a general-purpose strategy to enhance the data efficiency and robustness of existing 360-IQA pipelines.
+Our approach is built on a key hypothesis: \textbf{that the most informative patches for quality assessment are those whose perceptual characteristics are well-preserved in a structured, low-dimensional embedding space}.
+The proposed framework is fundamentally agnostic to the initial source of visual patches, allowing it to be seamlessly integrated with any existing sampling strategy (projection- or perception-aware patches sampling).
+Its core contribution is a novel optimization problem that selects a final, informative subset of patches by preserving the intrinsic similarity structure of their embeddings.
+A key component of this formulation is a residual analysis that explicitly identifies and filters out redundant samples, ensuring a concise and representative patch set for accurate quality assessment.

+This mechanism ensures that the final selected patch set is not only compact but also maximally informative for quality assessment.
+We rigorously evaluate our method not by competing against specific SOTA metrics, but by demonstrating its value and resilience as a universal preprocessing step across different initial sampling strategies and datasets.
+Extensive experiments on CVIQ, OIQA, and MVAQD benchmarks show that our selection framework enables models to match or exceed baseline performance using only 40-50\% of the data, and can be seamlessly integrated to improve various SOTA architectures.

+The key contributions of this work are summarized as follows: \begin{itemize} \item We propose a novel agnostic patch selection framework that enhances the data efficiency and robustness of 360-degree IQA models.
+It operates as a universal preprocessing step by refining an existing set of patches through intelligent, embedding-based refinement. \item We introduce a core embedding similarity-based selection algorithm, formulated as a regularized optimization problem with residual analysis, to automatically identify and retain the most perceptually relevant patches from any initial sample pool. \item We provide extensive empirical and statistical validation, demonstrating consistent performance gains and computational savings across multiple datasets and, crucially, across multiple initial sampling strategies.
+Furthermore, we show the general applicability of our method by successfully integrating it with several state-of-the-art IQA models. \end{itemize}

 The remainder of the paper is organized as follows.
-Section~\ref{sec:related_work} provides a review of relevant related work.
-Section~\ref{sec:meth} describes the proposed selection methodology.
-Section~\ref{sec:discussion} provides a comprehensive validation and discussion followed by conclusions and future works in Section~\ref{sec:conc}.
+Section~\ref{sec:related_work} provides a comprehensive review of related work.
+Section~\ref{sec:meth} details the proposed methodology.
+Section~\ref{sec:discussion} presents a thorough experimental validation and discussion.
+Finally, conclusions and future work are outlined in Section~\ref{sec:conc}.

-\section{Related work}
+\section{Related Work}

-This section provides a comprehensive review of the existing literature on 360-degree IQA, with a particular focus on deep learning-based models.